Den-is-me/youtube_project/README.md

 - [Conclusion](#conclusion)
 ## Plan
 ### Idea
-Find the relationship between search rank and video attributes and analyze search ranking day by day.
+Find the relationship between search rank and video attributes.
+Analyze search ranking day by day.
 It's useful for content creation.
 I will analyze children's content because it is one of the most popular and viewed segments on YouTube.
 ### Goals
 - Extract data from YouTube
+- Load Data set to warehouse
 - Clean and optimize Data set for analysis
-- Load Data set to warehouse
 - Load Data set to DB (staging --> business)
 - Analysis Data set
 ### Stack used